lscalize/lscalize/README.md

 ### **Background and Experience**

 - **Business and Data Expertise**:
-  - Extensive experience in both business and data, traditionally in an 80/20 split favoring business.
    - Specializing in shifting towards a data-centric role while maintaining a strong business acumen.

 ### **Current and Future Goals**